Mirabai

 Meera, better known as Mirabai, and venerated as Sant Meerabai, was a 16th-century Hindu mystic poet and devotee of Krishna.
 She is a celebrated Bhakti saint, particularly in the North Indian Hindu tradition.
 She is mentioned in Bhaktamal, confirming that she was widely known and a cherished figure in the Bhakti movement by about 1600.
-In her poems, she expressed madhurya bhava towards Krishna.
+In her poems, she expressed the madhurya bhava towards Krishna.

 Most legends about Mirabai mention her fearless disregard for social and family conventions, her devotion to Krishna, and her persecution by her in-laws for her religious devotion.
-Her in-laws never liked her passion for music, through which she expressed her devotion, and they considered it an insult to the upper caste people.
+Her in-laws never liked her passion for music, through which she expressed her devotion, and they considered it an insult to the upper-caste people.
 It is said that amongst her in-laws, her husband was the only one to love and support her in her Bhakti, while some believed him to have opposed it.
 She has been the subject of numerous folk tales and hagiographic legends, which are inconsistent or widely different in details.
 According to legend, when her in-laws attempted to murder her with poison, Mirabai tied a sacred thread on a murti of Krishna, trusting in His divine protection, through which she was saved by divine intervention.
 This legend is sometimes cited as the origin of the ritual of tying rakhi on Krishna's murti.

-Millions of devotional hymns in passionate praise of Krishna are attributed to Mirabai in the Indian tradition, but just a few hundred are believed to be authentic by scholars, and the earliest written records suggest that except for two hymns, most were first written down in the 18th century.
+Millions of devotional hymns in passionate praise of Krishna are attributed to Mirabai in the Indian tradition, but just a few hundred are believed to be authentic by scholars, and the earliest written records suggest that, except for two hymns, most were first written down in the 18th century.
 Many poems attributed to Mirabai were likely composed later by others who admired Mirabai.
-These hymns are a type of Bhajan, and are very famous across India.
+These hymns, also called Bhajan are very famous across India.

 Some Hindu temples, such as one within Chittor Fort, are dedicated to Mirabai's memory.
 Legends about Mirabai's life, of contested authenticity, have been the subject of movies, films, comic strips and other popular literature in modern times.